top of page

 "Life is like a roller coaster.
 You can either scream every time there is a bump or you can throw your hands up and enjoy the ride."

-Are you a screamer or the hands up type?
-Originating from the 17th century "Russian Mountains", specially constructed hills of ice slides near Saint Petersburg, Russia,of up to 70-80 feet, roller coasters designs today are so extreme they are categorized into height drop levels: hypercoasters ( > 200 ft), gigacoasters (> 300 ft), and strata coasters ( > 400 ft).
+When it comes to roller coaster riders, there are a few different types of riders: 1) Screamers, 2) Hands Up Daredevils, 3) Those who enjoy the loopy thrill and 4) Those would just rather do a dancing version of this gravity defying thrill ride!
+This namesake jig has plenty of reels and meanwhiles complete with arches to simulate the loop-de-loops and sharp turns of a a roller coaster!
+Roller Coasters have their origins in the 17th century "Russian Mountains", specially constructed hills of ice slides built near Saint Petersburg, Russia, which were 70-80 feet high.
+Today roller coasters are so extreme they are categorized into the following height drop levels: hypercoasters ( > 200 ft), gigacoasters (> 300 ft), and strata coasters ( > 400 ft).
 The tallest coaster in the world, the 456-foot tall (139 m) is Kingda Ka at Six Flags Great Adventure in Jackson, New Jersey!
-It is launched by a hydraulic launch mechanism to 128 miles per hour in 3.5 seconds! 🎢
+It is launched by a hydraulic launch mechanism to 128 miles per hour in 3.5 seconds!
+Good golly, Miss Milligan! 🎢

 The Roller Coaster